aleshaleksey/fansys23/skills.md

   - Threshold = [Threshold of terrain with weather modifier - 10]
 - **Orientate:** Use map and compass to locate yourself (eg when lost).
 This takes a minute.
   - Threshold = [Threshold of terrain with weather modifier]
-  - Rush job (take "full round action" instead): Increase threhold by + 5.
+  - Rush job (take "full round action" instead): Increase threshold by + 5.
 - **Plan route/logistics:** Plan out a route between two points.
 On a success, the party will be given the route that fulfills the desired criteria as closely as possible, pointing out potential hazards.
 The journey time will also be decreased by 10%.
   - **Action**: 1 hour / day of route.
 2 hours / day if logistics are included.
   - **Threshold**: [Terrain threshold] + [1 / 5 entities in the group] + [1 per vehicle in the group].